 Funding from Xilinx provided enrichment programs at Flagstaff Academy with an emphasis in hands-on learning experiences in the areas of Arts, Health, Community and Social Services, and Science & Technology.
 Flagstaff Academy's partnership with the Xilinx Educational Ecosystem provided hundreds of thousands of dollars of technology, arts performances, educational supplies, and business partnerships for over a decade.

 Think360 Arts serves K-12 schools in Colorado through teacher training, direct services to classrooms and public awareness programs.

 Flagstaff Academy has been fortunate to partner with Think 360 Arts and host an Artist through their Artist-in-Residence program.
 Artist-in-Residence programs have included graphic artists, performance artists, dance, and theater.
 These programs have had the unique opportunity to enrich our Core Knowledge curriculum through the arts.

-Check out this article from 2015 where our students learned science through dance!
+Check out this article where our students learned science through dance!